-Ryan Bates is a member of the firm's Transportation Law Practice Group who focuses his practice on insurance-related claims involving no-fault law and motor vehicle negligence, including theft and property damage.
+Ryan Bates is a partner in the firm's Transportation Law Practice Group who focuses his practice on insurance-related claims involving no-fault law and motor vehicle negligence, including theft and property damage.

 A former in-house attorney for an international insurance company, Mr. Bates has extensive experience handling cases and pre-litigation investigations involving an array of insurance matters, including subrogation, fraud and third-party actions.
 These claims range from potentially high-exposure litigation involving complex and catastrophic injuries to comparatively low-exposure theft.

 A member of the State Bar of Michigan, Mr. Bates received his law degree from The Dickinson School of Law at Penn State University in 2009.
 He received his undergraduate degree from the University of Michigan in 2005.

 - Successfully tried, as first chair, a first-party case to verdict in Wayne County Circuit Court